fuzzygroup/blog/_posts/2016-12-18-tech-interviewing-is-broken-a-suggestion.md

 * a person is being interviewed by someone on the team but the current project can't be shared
 * by someone who isn't on the same team as the person being hired and the same dev tools aren't being used

-Let me illustrate this with an example.
+But if you can avoid the above two issues, let me illustrate this with an example.
 And I will admit that for the next person I interview, this will be the interview process I use.

 ## Pre-Requisite